 The Orpheum Theater uses an inductive loop (T-coil) system that wirelessly transmits sound through magnetic waves to hearing aids with a T-coil setting.
 A T-coil can be used directly into your hearing aid or you may check out a device at the House Manager’s desk at the Orpheum Theater.
 There is no charge to use our devices, but a valid ID is required.
 Please ask an Ambassador for assistance.

-Requests for audio description should go directly through our Ticket Omaha Box Office.
-Please call 402.345.0606 at least two weeks prior to your show so we can make every reasonable accommodation to secure audio description for you.
+Requests for audio description should go directly through our Ticket Omaha box office.
+Please call 402.345.0606 at least two weeks prior to your show so we can make every reasonable effort to secure audio description for you.

 Omaha Performing Arts offers a closed captioning experience for patrons with hearing loss.
-We use the GalaPro app, which can be downloaded for free to your smartphone prior to attending a show.
+We use the GalaPro app, which can be downloaded for free to your smartphone prior to attending a Broadway show.
 The app may be used with Apple or Android devices.
+Get the directions here.

 A select number of Omaha Performing Arts performances are designated as sensory friendly for those with sensitivities to light, loud noises or surprise elements of a show.
-These productions are presented in a relaxed, welcoming environment that is judgement-free.
+These productions are presented in a relaxed, welcoming environment.
 Subtle changes to technical elements may include:

 Guests may use a break area and are welcome to bring headphones, ear plugs, security objects, and tablets into the performance venue.

-For performances that are not modified to be sensory friendly, the Holland Center and Orpheum Theater are still equipped with on-hand sensory kits and noise-cancelling headphones for patrons to checkout at the time of arrival.
-Kit materials include sunglasses, a fidget cube, a piece of candy, and other sensory fidget items.
+For performances that are not modified to be sensory friendly, the Holland Center and Orpheum Theater are still equipped with on-hand sensory kits and noise-canceling headphones for patrons to checkout at the time of arrival.
+Kit materials include sunglasses, a fidget cube, a piece of candy and other sensory fidget items.
 Please see an Ambassador on duty for assistance with kits.